carlosdavis/wordpress-plugins/add-to-any/README.txt

 `<?php wp_footer(); ?>`

-= How can I move both the button and the individual icons to another area of my theme? =
+= How can I add both the button and the individual icons to another area of my theme? =

 In the Theme Editor, place this code block where you want the button and individual icons to appear in your theme: